Home Reports Footwear Shopify Ecommerce Industry Report

 Key Takeaways

-Organic search dominates traffic at 59.0% of total visits, yet YoY organic traffic has declined -30.1%, signaling a significant and urgent SEO competitiveness problem for footwear Shopify stores.
+Organic search dominates traffic acquisition at 60.1% of total visits, yet suffered a severe -25.4% YoY decline, signaling a critical vulnerability in the primary channel for footwear Shopify stores.

-Paid search has nearly collapsed with an -85.7% YoY traffic decline and -88.9% reduction in spend, with Google Ads investment sitting at just 30.3% of the global average, suggesting a widespread pullback from search advertising.
+Paid search has nearly collapsed with an -82.8% YoY traffic drop and -86.4% reduction in spend, leaving paid search at just 0.4% of total traffic and Google Ads investment at only 57.2% of the global average.

-Average Lighthouse performance scores of just 0.50/100 indicate critically poor website technical performance, which is likely a major contributing factor to declining organic rankings and traffic losses.
+Average Lighthouse performance scores a critically low 0.455/100, indicating widespread site speed and technical issues that are likely contributing directly to the declining organic rankings and traffic losses.

 Get a monthly email when this data is updated